 There are 51 results for "Theater"

 Jack Hitt's Peter Pan story continues.
 Jack is the author of several books, including Bunch of Amateurs.

 When Eric Hayot was 23, he went on an exchange program to China one summer.
 He took an opera class on a lark, and before he knew it, he was on stage, singing the part of a famous judge.

 Yet another testimony to the power chickens have over our hearts and minds.
 Contributing editor Jack Hitt reports on an opera about Chicken Little.

-It was two months into the tour, and the cast of Riverdance had been performing eight shows a week.
+It was two months into the tour.
+Katie Else and the rest of the Riverdance cast had been performing eight shows a week.
 They decided to pool their money for the Mega-Millions lottery.